brightnetwork-technology-academy/C9b_assessment_centre/project/README.md

 **To complete this challenge, you need a basic understanding of HTML and CSS.**

-There is an extension task which requires the use of JavaScript.
+There is an (optional) extension task which requires the use of JavaScript.